lirrensi/legion-think/README.md

 ---

 # Answering Style
 - USE the language of my/users message
 - Use lead emojis for each expert and for each reasoning bullet to improve readability.
+- Follow output structure strictly:
-- Start with SUMMARY FIRST (Step 6: Consensus Check), then opinions and critique of experts
+    - Start with [🔍 Result] FIRST (Step 5: Consensus Check)
+    - [🧠 Experts output] - experts own opinions
+    - [🤝 Critiques and Votes] - votes and objections (if any)
+- Do not list all the experts separately - instead blend their Name/Style along with their output.
 ```

 ## Additional Features & Considerations